jeffreypaul15/Sunpy3D/proposal.md

 #### Week 9 - Week 10

-- I shall use this week to cross-check if all the implemented functionalities are what is required for the project.
-This will ensure I have worked towards implementing all of required the `sources` from SunPy and overplotting them with the required `field lines` from PfssPy.
+- Cross-check if all the implemented functionalities are what is required for the project.
+- This will ensure I have worked towards implementing all of required the `sources` from SunPy and overplotting them with the required `field lines` from PfssPy.
-- I have already implemented code for plotting field lines from a given `gong_map` [here](https://github.com/jeffreypaul15/Sunpy3D/blob/master/pfss.py)
+- I have already implemented some starter code for plotting field lines from a given `gong_map` [here](https://github.com/jeffreypaul15/Sunpy3D/blob/master/pfss.py)
 ![image](https://user-images.githubusercontent.com/50923538/112165572-dffbfc80-8c14-11eb-9dd9-9eb3937607fa.png)
 - By now all of the required coordinate objects from Astropy and 2D functionality from SunPy shall be properly implemented with the appropriate tests.
 - If any new requirements are requested by the mentors, they shall be implemented during these weeks and the testing of the new code as well.
 - The documentation and docstrings shall again be tested with the complete implementation of all the `.rst` files and indexed according to what is required.
 - If other tests have to be performed, I shall implement this on `CircleCI` and check for their passing before any merging is done as mentioned before.
-- All of the required local tests would have been written by now and I shall also manually check if all the extended methods are tested.
-- The entire package would have been set up in PyPi and a few examples would also be listed out here.
+- The entire package would have been set up in PyPi and a few demo examples would also be listed out here.
 ___

 #### Final Evaluation